liviucotfas/ase-web-and-cloud-applications-security/03 - MVCStore - Setup and Configuration.md

     >The `@using` statement will allow us to use the types in the MVCStore.Models namespace in views without needing to refer to the namespace.
 The `@addTagHelper` statement enables the built-in tag helpers.

 2. Add the Razor View Start.
+Right-click the Views folder, select Add > New Item from the pop-up menu, and select the "Razor View Start" item from the ASP.NET Core > Web > ASP.NET category.
+The name of the file should be `_ViewStart.cshtml`.
+Add the following statements to the file.

     ```C#
     @{